verlok/lazyload-es2015-webpack-test/README.md

 }
 ```

-Then in your terminal, run:
+Then, in your terminal, run:

 ```
 npm run build